 Incidental learning takes place also through observations – how does a snail move and where is its home?

 By simply adding water to earth, the properties change and children learn that the earth softens and it turns to mud which turns it into a subtle introduction to Science.

 2. Problem Solving

 When children play, they are given opportunities to problem solve and even learn about conflict management without adult interference.
 Legos are great for exploring such a skill; when a child plays with them, they figure out how it can be assembled and unassembled, the mechanics of creating a stable structure (architecture), and how to create a strong foundation and building in equal proportions.

 3. Brain Development

 A child’s brain develops rapidly during the first 5 years forming connections as well as establishing the ability to learn new information in the future.
-Enriching play experiences enable children to establish this ability which in turns allow children to learn better after the age of 5.
+Enriching play experiences enable children to establish this ability which in turn allows children to learn better after the age of 5.

 Through interacting with actual materials, children use their senses and learn through toys, books, play dough, nature and other sensorial materials.
 These build connections within synapses to develop building blocks for learning.

 “More than that, when children play, they engage in abstract thinking which allows them to problem solve and finds solutions independently – they develop skills for life.
 Children learn best at play as they use all of their senses when they engage in the activity.
 Learning through multisensory methods helps them to build connections between synapses.”
 Ms Nalini d/o Sivaperumal, Principal for Pibos Garden Playschool at Hua Guan adds.

 The term self-regulation refers to the capacity to control one’s impulses, both to stop doing something, if needed (even if one wants to continue doing it) and to start doing something if needed (even if one doesn’t want to do it).